maxwebbnz/jmeter/README.md

 from the `bin` directory.

-> **Note** that it completely refreshes `lib/` contents, so it would remove custom plugins should you have them installed to `lib/`.
-However, it would keep `lib/ext/` plugins intact.
+> **Note** that it completely refreshes `lib/` contents, so it would remove custom plugins should you have them installed.

 ```sh
 ./gradlew createDist